zerodecay357/socialnet/README.md

 # SocialNet Simulator

-SocialNet is a command-line social network backend simulator developed for the **COL106: Data Structures** course.
-The system manages users, friendships, and content using advanced data structures including **AVL Trees** for post management and **Graphs** for representing the social network.
+SocialNet is a command-line backend simulator for a social network, developed as part of the **COL106: Data Structures** course.
+The system manages users, friendships, and content using custom-implemented data structures to ensure efficiency in a networked environment.

 ---